pschaus/book_lepl1402/source/part4.rst

-As next example shows, we can now sort by title, author or publication year by just proding the corresponding comparator to the sorting algorithm.
+As next example shows, we can now sort by title, author or publication year by just providing the corresponding comparator to the sorting algorithm.

 ..  code-block:: java